stacie.estimate module

 Returns:

-props – A dictionary containing various intermediate results of the cost function calculation, computed for the optimized parameters.
+props – A dictionary containing various intermediate results of the cost function calculation.
 See Notes for details.

 Notes

-The returned dictionary contains the following items if the fit succeeds:
+The returned dictionary contains at least the following items, irrespective of whether the fit succeeds or fails:

-• acint_std: standard error of the estimate of the autocorrelation integral
+• acint_std: standard error of the autocorrelation integral

 • cost_value: cost function value